 He became a member of the RNLI’s Irish Council in 2012 and the RNLI Council in 2014.
 He is currently Deputy Chair of the Irish Council and a member of the RNLI’s People Committee since 2019.

 An active member of his local community in Cushendall, Paddy is a strong advocate for partnerships and local enterprise.
-He was the architect of the RNLI’s hugely successful partnership with the Gaelic Athletics Association, Ireland's largest sporting organisation which plays an influential role in Irish society.
+He was the architect of the RNLI’s hugely successful partnership with the Gaelic Athletic Association, Ireland's largest sporting organisation which plays an influential role in Irish society.
 Through this partnership, both organisations work alongside each other across Ireland and the UK with the shared goal of saving lives.

 Paddy is a company director with over 25 years of experience in the hospitality supply industry in Ireland, with operational bases in both Dublin and Belfast.